effector/effector/beta/src/content/docs/en/api/effector/Event.md

 ### `prepend(fn)` {#event-prepend-fn}

+<br/><br/>

 # ReadonlyEvent instance {#readonlyEvent}

-A **ReadonlyEvent** is a more common type of event with different approach Firstly, invoking a ReadonlyEvent is not allowed, and it cannot be used as a `target` in the `sample` operator, and so on.
+A **ReadonlyEvent** is a super type of `Event` with different approach.
+Firstly, invoking a ReadonlyEvent is not allowed, and it cannot be used as a `target` in the `sample` operator, and so on.

 The primary purpose of a ReadonlyEvent is to be triggered by internal code withing the effector library or ecosystem.
 For instance, the `.map()` method returns a ReadonlyEvent, which is subsequently called by the `.map()` method itself.

 :::info
 There is no need for user code to directly invoke such a ReadonlyEvent.

+If you find yourself needing to call a ReadonlyEvent, it may be necessary to reevaluate and restructure your application's logic.
 :::

 All the functionalities provided by ReadonlyEvent are also supported in a regular Event.